karma v1.0

 value |

-Read commands never create missing series.
+Read commands do not create missing series.
 A missing series returns not_found; a missing key inside an existing series returns zero or an empty result.

 Protocol